 Using light, texture and a limited color palette, I can create a unique still life every time I work with a newborn without finding any need for elaborate props.
 (Although, a few personal items can add a fun personal element!)

 As it turned out, the baby was suffering from acid re-flux but at the time, none of us knew.

-Initially, I didn’t think I was cut out for this particular vein of photography; yet motherhood was just around the corner to teach me the lessons I needed.
+Initially, I didn’t think I was cut out for this particular realm of photography; but motherhood was just around the corner to teach me the lessons I needed.

-It’s taken a lot of patience and practice.
+Newborn Photography takes a lot of patience and practice.

 These days I have an arsenal of time tested tricks that help me capture these fleeting days with your newborn baby!